Cha Jun-hwan: 2018–19 season: Grand Prix Final bronze

-Cha began his season by winning the silver medal at the 2018 Autumn Classic, after placing second in the short program with 90.56 points and first in the free skate with 169.22, ahead of training mate Yuzuru Hanyu.
-He won the silver medal at the 2018 Finlandia Trophy with a total score of 239.19 points, behind Mikhail Kolyada.
+Cha performed his short program to the ballet Cinderella on his coach's recommendation, which he said the choreography was enjoyable.
+For his free skate he chose Romeo + Juliet himself, a program he had wanted to skate two years ago.
+He said it was better to perform it this season and was satisfied with the modern-style program and its character.
+Cha began his season at the 2018 Autumn Classic, where he won the silver medal with a total score of 259.78 points, his first senior international medal.
+He placed second in the short program with 90.56 points and first in the free skate with 169.22 points.
+All three scores were personal bests, and he landed a quadruple toe loop and a triple Lutz–triple loop combination.
+He later won another silver medal at the 2018 Finlandia Trophy with a total score of 239.19 points.

 At his first Grand Prix assignment, the 2018 Skate Canada, he placed third in the short program and third in the free skate to win the bronze medal overall, landing two clean quadruple salchows across both segments of the competition.
 With this finish, Cha became the second-ever South Korean figure skater to win a Grand Prix medal, after Yuna Kim, and the first-ever South Korean man to make the podium at a Grand Prix.
 Cha then won a second bronze medal at 2018 Grand Prix of Helsinki with a total of 243.19 points, making him the first-ever South Korean man to win two medals on the Grand Prix series.
-These two bronze medals gave him 22 qualification points, enough for him to qualify for the 2018 Grand Prix Final, making him the first South Korean man to do so and the first from his country since Kim.
+These two bronze medals qualified him for the 2018 Grand Prix Final, making him the first South Korean man to do so and the first from his country since Kim.